4th April in new perspective

 The 4th of April also reminds that the supreme sacrifice of the great leader Shaheed Zulfiqar Ali Bhutto.
 He spent his 51st birthday in the death cell of Rawalpindi.
 He was a courageous man and he faced this ordeal with dignity and calm demeanour despite ill health.
 This day is a reminder for us to reiterate our commitment to follow Bhutto’s democratic ideals and political philosophy.
 The evil of terror and injustice that tried to erase Bhutto’s name failed miserably because the name is alive even today; the streets of Pakistan still echo with zinda hai Bhutto zinda hai.

-The writer is former press secretary of Benazir Bhutto.
+The writer is former press secretary of Benazir and chairman of the Bhutto Legacy Foundation

 ePaper - Nawaiwaqt